AnnabethS/advent-of-code-2021/README.md

 - part 2 took me ages, working out the logic and then i had quite a few bugs suprisingly though, none were memory management related
 - this is the first day that im not finishing on the day of its release

+### Day 9

+- not too bad today, part 1 was very easy
+- i spent ages overengineering a solution for part 2 that ended up not working.
+- another linked list implementation